trillion-network/trillion-contracts/doc/token_design.md

 `FiatToken` implements gasless approval of tokens (standardized as [ERC2612](https://eips.ethereum.org/EIPS/eip-2612)) via the `permit` function.

 The `permit` method can be used to change an account’s ERC20 allowance by presenting a message signed by the account.
 Users may update their ERC-20 allowances by signing a permit message and passing the signed message to a relayer who will execute the on-chain transaction, instead of submitting a transaction themselves.
+This is in contrast to the `approve/transferFrom` pattern where the token holder account still needs to send the `approve` transaction in order for the allowance to be set.